Petroklos/IoT-Weather-Station/README.md

     * `dataCollectorHybrid.ino` reads analog data for some values and generates random data for the rest.
 This would be used in lab scenarios to verify the whole system but with limited access to sensors.

-3. Depending on the current use case, download the desired file in the respective sketch folder and execute the code.
+3. Execute the aformentioned code.
 For example, if using Arduino UNO boards:
 ```
 sudo apt-get install arduino-cli
 arduino-cli sketch new dataCollectorX